10 Fun Things to Do in Modena, Italy

 Where We Stayed

-The lovely Hotel Libertà was right in the center of the action and very comfortable for our two day stay.
+The lovely Hotel Libertà was right in the center of the action and very comfortable for our two-day stay.
+It’s right in the heart of Modena, close to everything (including the train station) and, more importantly, gelato shops.

 Final Thoughts